 In today’s digital age, where personal information is treated like currency, even one breach can lead to fraud, emotional distress, and financial harm.
 That’s why it’s crucial to understand how identity theft happens after data breaches and what you can do to protect yourself.
-The Blue Shield case is a powerful reminder of our vulnerability.

 How Data Breaches Facilitate Identity Theft

-When personal information like names, birth dates, policy numbers, contact details, and medical records is exposed, identity thieves may:
+Data breaches often involve unauthorized access to sensitive information—such as financial, medical, or personally identifiable data.
+When personal information like names, birth dates, policy numbers, contact details, or medical records is exposed, identity thieves may:

 - Open new credit accounts